Summary

 Engage

-Students consider Patrick Henry's famous quote, "Give me liberty or give me death."
-They participate in a Commit and Toss activity answering the question, "What would you be willing to fight and die for?"
+Students consider Patrick Henry's famous quote, "Give me liberty or give me death!" and participate in a brief discussion activity about what things would make students want to rebel against their government.

 Explore

-Students watch a short video about Patrick Henry's speech.
+Students watch a short video about Patrick Henry's speech to identify why he wanted to revolt against Great Britain.

 Explain

-Students compare Patrick Henry's speech with an excerpt from Thomas Paine's "Common Sense."
-Students identify and compare how these two men made the case for revolution and independence from Britain.
+Students compare the ideals of Patrick Henry and Thomas Paine to better understand how these two individuals made the case for revolution and independence from Britain in different ways.

 Extend